Integration of immigrants: Switzerland

 According to Article 2 of the Ordinance on the Integration of Foreign Nationals (VIntA), the aim of integration is to ensure that foreign nationals have equal opportunities to participate in Swiss society.
 According to Article 5 VIntA, the contribution of foreign nationals to their integration is shown in particular:

 a. in respecting the rule of law and the values of the Federal Constitution;

 b. in learning the national language spoken at the place of residence;

 c. in dealing with living conditions in Switzerland;

 d. in the willingness to participate in economic life and to acquire education.

 The authorities shall take into account integration pursuant to Article 3 VIntA when exercising their discretion regarding the early granting of the foreigner's ID card.

 Integration into the community is also taken into account when naturalising as a Swiss citizen Based on the Citizenship Ordinance of 17 June 2016, nationwide integration criteria for those wishing to naturalise have been in place since 1 January 2018.

+Liechtenstein

+With a population of less than 40,000, Liechtenstein is home to people from over 100 different nations.
+The proportion of foreigners in Liechtenstein in 2010 was 33%, lower than in comparable microstates Monaco (78%), Andorra (64%) and Luxembourg (43%).
+Two-thirds of the jobs in Liechtenstein are occupied by foreign nationals, and most of them are commuters, meaning they do not have residency.
+Liechtenstein issues only 72 residence permits to European Economic Area (EEA) citizens and 17 to Swiss citizens each year.
+Liechtenstein has negotiated an exception to the freedom of movement of persons required for other EEA states, allowing the country to set such quotas for immigration.
+However, EEA nationals with a residence permit have the right to full family reunification, and EU citizens may stay in Liechtenstein for three months without having to register.

+Integration is a concern for society as a whole in Liechtenstein, and efforts to ensure that differences and diversity are dealt with consciously and carefully are directed at all members of society: newcomers and natives.

+The principles of integration are laid down in Section 6 of the Aliens Act (AuG), the requirement to learn languages in Section 5 of the Act on the Free Movement of EEA and Swiss Nationals (PFZG), educational support in Sections 1, 44 and 58 of the Vocational Training Act (BBG) and in Sections 1 and 16 to 24 of the School Act, as well as the Ordinance on Native Language Teaching, which provides for the support of school-age children of migrant workers in their mother tongue and in native language studies.

+In 2007, the government of Liechtenstein adopted a policy paper on Liechtenstein's integration policy and in 2010 an integration concept entitled"Integration - Strength through Diversity".
+The 2007 policy paper called for a "conscious and careful approach to difference and diversity".
+The integration concept included five key ideas: